suncoast-devs/handbook/lessons/full-stack-build-an-app/19-prevent-duplicate-users.md

 }
 ```

-Since we are generating the same style error that validation errors do we will
+Since we are generating the error in the same format as validation errors, we
-get a nice error in the UI when someone attempts to use an email address that
+will get a nice error in the UI when someone attempts to use an email address
-exists.
+that exists.

 <GithubCommitViewer repo="suncoast-devs/TacoTuesday" commit="8a582f0eded0dff52c722cb2f30493da0ebfbcdb"/>